openebs-archive/openebs-docs/docs/elasticsearch.md

 <br>

-*Note: Elasticsearch can be deployed both as `deployment` or as `statefulset`.
-When Elasticsearch deployed as `statefulset`, you don't need to replicate the data again at OpenEBS level.
+*Note: Elasticsearch can be deployed both as `deployment` or as `StatefulSet`.
+When Elasticsearch deployed as `StatefulSet`, you don't need to replicate the data again at OpenEBS level.
 When Elasticsearch is deployed as `deployment`, consider 3 OpenEBS replicas, choose the StorageClass accordingly.*

 <br>